Select City

 i

 Fluid retention in the tissues causes swelling in edema.
-Swelling most commonly affects the feet, ankles, and legs, although it can sometimes affect other areas like the face, hands, and belly, too.
+Swelling most commonly affects the feet, ankles, and legs.
+Sometimes it can also affect the face, hands, and belly.

 Edema can cause the skin above the swollen area to look stretched and shiny.
 The skin is pulled by too much fluid, which causes it to stretch.